THAI PEANUT PORK TENDERLOIN — Pork tenderloin is pan-seared, then finished off in the oven and glazed with a flavorful Thai peanut sauce.

-I always keep a pork tenderloin in my freezer.
+I always keep a pork tenderloin or two in my freezer.
 It’s my favorite cut of pork–maybe even my favorite cut of meat, because there are so many ways to prepare it.

 I know it’s tempting, but don’t skip the step of searing your meat.
 It adds so much flavor!
 And let your pork rest for about 10 minutes before slicing into it to seal in all those juices.